Contour Hybrid Mix Review

 Glide

 Glide is the most important, and therefore most highly weighted, performance attribute for your climbing skins.
 For efficiency, skins need to glide forward.
 However, maximize glide, and you entirely lose grip.
-There will always be a sweet spot, and for different users and in different circumstances, that sweet spot may move around.
-Beginning backcountry skiers want more grip and are ok with less glide.
-Improve your skinning technique, and you need less grip and can realize the benefits of more glide.
+There will always be a sweet spot, and some give and take.
+For different users and in different circumstances, that sweet spot may move around slightly.
+Beginning backcountry skiers want more grip and are usually ok with less glide in exchange.
+Eventually, you can realize the benefits of more glide with improved technique.
 A small number of folks will want more glide and less grip, and a similarly small number of people will want more grip and less glide.
-However, the big, center of the bell curve of users will dig the exact balance that the Hybrid Mix skins strike.
-On the Contour skins, you can slide down gentle hills and swinging your foot forward is largely unencumbered.
+However, the big center of the bell curve of users will dig the exact balance that the Hybrid Mix skins strike.
+On the Contour skins, you can slide down gentle hills, and swinging your foot forward is largely unencumbered.

 Portability